dbmi-pitt/ACT-Network/pages/mydoc/test.md

 These pages contain all available resources for [i2b2](/ACT-Network/i2b2.html) and [SHRINE](/ACT-Network/help.shrine).
 This includes installation files, upgrade files, documentation, and release notes.

 ## Ontology
-All ontology resources (including ontology files, ETL, documentation, and release notes) for ontology V2.0.1 can be found [here](/ACT-Network/ontology.html).
+All ontology resources (including ontology files, ETL, documentation, and release notes) for ontology V2.0.1 and the additive ACT COVID Ontology V3 can be found [here](/ACT-Network/ontology.html).

-## COVID-19 Work
-Please refer to the [COVID-19 page](/ACT-Network/covid.html) to find information for sites participating in the ACT Network's COVID-19 response.
-This pages includes technical requirements for participation, site documentation, and a link to th specialized ACT COVID-19 ontology.

 ## Participant Identification Use Case
 The test network is being asked to complete a use case for participant identification.
 The use case can be found [here](https://pitt.box.com/s/m77qy7rmby7iwievb16izltwk64i9scx).